atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 ---
-title: 'Analysis of the Breweries and their Beers in the United States'
+title: "Analysis of the Breweries and their Beers in the United States"
-author: "Caroll Rodriguez and Aaron Tomkins"
+author: "Caroll Rodriguez, Amy Paschal and Aaron Tomkins"
 date: "2/16/2018"
 output:
   html_document:
-      keep_md: true
+    keep_md: yes
+  pdf_document: default
 ---
 #Introduction
 <p> </p>